bacelii/web_automation_tools/README.rst

 ::

+	usage: ipykernel_launcher.py [-h] [-f EXPORT_FILEPATH] [-d DRIVER_EXE_PATH]
+	                             [-ret RETRIEVE_BUTTON_ID]
+	                             [-down DOWNLOAD_BUTTON_ID] [-v VISIBLE_BROWSER]
+	                             [-a APPEND_SOURCE] [-s RETRIEVE_SLEEP_SECONDS]
+	                             [-b BASE_URL] [-cat_n CATEGORY_CLASS_NAME]
+	                             [-cat CATEGORIES [CATEGORIES ...]]

 	optional arguments:
 	  -h, --help            show this help message and exit -f EXPORT_FILEPATH, --export_filepath EXPORT_FILEPATH
-                        csv filepath for the output of data -d DRIVER_EXE_PATH, --driver_exe_path DRIVER_EXE_PATH
+	                        csv filepath for the output of data (default: None) -d DRIVER_EXE_PATH, --driver_exe_path DRIVER_EXE_PATH
-                        path to where stored chrome driver exe -ret RETRIEVE_BUTTON_ID, --retrieve_button_id RETRIEVE_BUTTON_ID
+	                        path to where stored chrome driver exe (default: C:\Us ers\celii\Downloads\chromedriver_win32\chromedriver.ex
+	                        e)
+	  -ret RETRIEVE_BUTTON_ID, --retrieve_button_id RETRIEVE_BUTTON_ID
-                        the id of the retrieve button in the html source -down DOWNLOAD_BUTTON_ID, --download_button_id DOWNLOAD_BUTTON_ID
+	                        the id of the retrieve button in the html source (default: WebSplitter1_tmpl1_ContentPlaceHolder1_Heade
+	                        rBTN1_btnRetrieve)
+	  -down DOWNLOAD_BUTTON_ID, --download_button_id DOWNLOAD_BUTTON_ID
-                        the id of the download button in the html source -v VISIBLE_BROWSER, --visible_browser VISIBLE_BROWSER
+	                        the id of the download button in the html source (default: WebSplitter1_tmpl1_ContentPlaceHolder1_Heade
+	                        rBTN1_btnDownload)
+	  -v VISIBLE_BROWSER, --visible_browser VISIBLE_BROWSER
 	                        whether a browser window should pop up and perform the scripted actions.
-Set to False for headerless -a APPEND_SOURCE, --append_source APPEND_SOURCE
+Set to False for headerless (default: True)
+	  -a APPEND_SOURCE, --append_source APPEND_SOURCE
-                        whether the url and the pipeline name should be appended to the entries to show where entry was fetched from
+	                        whether the url and the pipeline name should be appended to the entries to show where entry was fetched from (default: True)
 	  -s RETRIEVE_SLEEP_SECONDS, --retrieve_sleep_seconds RETRIEVE_SLEEP_SECONDS
-                        how long the program will sleep after activating the retrieve button (to help if takes long time to buffer) -b BASE_URL, --base_url BASE_URL
+	                        how long the program will sleep after activating the retrieve button (to help if takes long time to buffer) (default: 2)
+	  -b BASE_URL, --base_url BASE_URL
-                        what webpage to start from
+	                        what webpage to start from (default: https://pipeline2 .kindermorgan.com/LocationDataDownload/LocDataDwnld.as
+	                        px?code=ARLS)
 	  -cat_n CATEGORY_CLASS_NAME, --category_class_name CATEGORY_CLASS_NAME
-                        the class name from the html source to which signal which tags to search for in finding categories -cat CATEGORIES [CATEGORIES ...], --categories CATEGORIES [CATEGORIES ...] the pipelines to pull data from (listed in the dropdown tabs of webpage).
-Currently only supports one pipeline input specified with str
+	                        the class name from the html source to which signal which tags to search for in finding categories (default: igdm_NautilusMenuItemHorizontalRootLink)
+	  -cat CATEGORIES [CATEGORIES ...], --categories CATEGORIES [CATEGORIES ...] the pipelines to pull data from (listed in the dropdown tabs of webpage).
+Currently only supports one pipeline input specified with str (default:
+	                        Interstate)

 Examples:

 ::